-Available from late August!
+Available from Mid October!

 Phase 3 is good enough for users that want to achieve great performance while using regular and easy to print materials.
 Some technical material choices, users may want to use, fall beyond the Creality firmware and original hardware limitations.
 Creality units are set to work with materials which processing temperature is limited at 260 °C. It is known some Nylons and Polycarbonates require higher temperatures to be properly processed.

-For Phase 4, customized cabling solutions will be available for several models, more on the professional side, that may allow this upgrade.
+For Phase 4, two customized cabling solutions will be available for several models, more on the professional side, that may allow this upgrade.
 They will not be available soon but they will come in time, and no previous investment will be wasted.